 - It can be difficult for children — or anyone who breathes through the mouth — to keep their mouths closed long enough to get an accurate oral reading.

-Temporal artery thermometers — often sold as forehead thermometers — use an infrared scanner to measure the temperature of the temporal artery in the forehead.
+Remote forehead thermometers use an infrared scanner to measure the temperature of the temporal artery in the forehead.

-- Temporal artery thermometers can record a person's temperature quickly and are easily tolerated.
+- A remote temporal artery thermometer can record a person's temperature quickly and are easily tolerated.

 - A temporal artery thermometer may be more expensive than other types of thermometers.